castorcrame/ADPasswordHunter/README.md

 ![adpasswordhunter_logo_dark.png](https://github.com/castorcrame/ADPasswordHunter/blob/main/.github/adpasswordhunter_logo_dark.png#gh-dark-mode-only)
 ![adpasswordhunter_logo_dark.png](https://github.com/castorcrame/ADPasswordHunter/blob/main/.github/adpasswordhunter_logo_light.png#gh-light-mode-only)

+# Installation
+Download the ADPasswordHunter.zip archive from the latest release.
+Then, extract the files from the archive.

+> [!CAUTION]
+> I disclaim any responsibility for how you use this tool and for any issues that may arise from its use.

 # How to use the tool?

 To launch **ADPasswordHunter**, open an elevated *PowerShell* command prompt on a domain controller.
 Navigate to the *"ADPasswordHunter"* folder, then execute the *"ADPasswordHunter.ps1"* file located in the *"Scripts"* folder.